 NAS may occur when a pregnant woman takes drugs such as heroin, codeine, oxycodone (Oxycontin), methadone, or buprenorphine.

 These and other substances pass through the placenta that connects the baby to its mother in the womb.
 The baby becomes dependent on the drug along with the mother.

 If the mother continues to use the drugs within the week or so before delivery, the baby will be dependent on the drug at birth.
 Because the baby is no longer getting the drug after birth, withdrawal symptoms may occur as the drug is slowly cleared from the baby's system.

 Withdrawal symptoms also may occur in babies exposed to alcohol, benzodiazepines, barbiturates, and certain antidepressants (SSRIs) while in the womb.

-Babies of mothers who use other addictive drugs (nicotine, amphetamines, cocaine, marijuana,) may have long-term problems.
+Babies of mothers who use opioids and other addictive drugs (nicotine, amphetamines, cocaine, marijuana, alcohol) may have long-term problems.
 While there is no clear evidence of a NAS for other drugs, they may contribute to the severity of a baby's NAS symptoms.

 The symptoms of NAS depend on:

 - The type of drug the mother used

 - How the body breaks down and clears the drug (influenced by genetic factors)